 What are the concerns over foreign investment?

 Concerns with foreign transactions are typically associated with mergers, acquisitions, and takeovers of domestic firms rather than new investments, known as greenfields.
 U.S. lawmakers, much like their peers around the globe, have passed legislation that restricts or authorizes reviews of foreign deals that could cause significant outsourcing of jobs, the sharing of sensitive technologies, or impairment of critical infrastructure.

 But many economists warn that imposing burdensome restrictions on FDI inflows could inspire retaliatory policies by other nations.
 To avoid this, the thirty-four members of the Organization for Economic Cooperation and Development (OECD), as well as twelve nonmember states, have signed a nonbinding commitment to treat foreign-controlled firms on their territories no less favorably than domestic enterprises.
 Governments under this agreement are, however, provided considerable latitude to exempt sectors of their economies deemed essential to national security.
 As shown in Table 1, countries define “critical infrastructure” in various ways [PDF].

 How has the review of foreign investment evolved?

 Federal oversight of foreign investment has evolved over time, often in response to changing economic and security conditions.
-President Gerald Ford created CFIUS in 1975 amid congressional unease with growing investments by members of the Organization of the Petroleum Exporting Countries, or OPEC, in the United States, which many policymakers saw as potentially suspect.
-The interagency committee was charged with coordinating U.S. policy on foreign investment and reviewing transactions that could have significant consequences for U.S. interests.
+President Gerald Ford created CFIUS in 1975 amid growing investments by members of the Organization of the Petroleum Exporting Countries, or OPEC, in the United States, which many policymakers saw as potentially suspect.

 Exon-Florio transformed CFIUS into a powerful review body and granted the president far-reaching authority to block a foreign acquisition on “national security” grounds, broadly defined.
 Executive decisions do not require congressional approval and cannot be judicially reviewed.
-President Ronald Reagan, in turn, delegated to CFIUS the power to administer Exon-Florio, though the president retained ultimate decision-making authority.